nico-aero/Detox/docs/APIRef.DetoxObjectAPI.md

 `detox` is globally available in every test file, though currently it is only used in the setup/init file.

->NOTE: detox is test runner independent, and we encourage you to choose your own test runner, but for the sake of demonstration we will use `mocha`'s syntax.
+>NOTE: detox is test runner independent, and we encourage you to choose your own test runner, but for the sake of demonstration we will use `mocha`’s syntax.

 ### Methods